mobile-clarobrasil/Android-Challenge/README.md

 Please, create a branch for each part.

 ##### WARNING !!!
-###### The objective isn't to complete everything, is just to use your best to reach as long as you can.
+###### The objective isn't to complete everything, is just to do your best to reach as long as you can.
 ###### You can use everything that you want, API, Library, Architecture, Patterns and so-on.

 ----